KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 This is the final stage of testing.
 We will distribute the game to individual users outside of the company for a period of time.

 ### Participants
 Users

 ### Methodology
 This is one of the important phases of testing.
-If the beta is successful we can release the game for use.
+If the beta is successful, we can release the game for use.
 During the game we can monitor the feedback that we are given.
 The feedback can give us an insight into small tweaks we can fix with the game.

 # 5.0 TEST SCHEDULE